infinitylogesh/systemone/README.md

 - **req/s**: 4-question requests per second with 32 in flight.

-² Fine-tuned on the typed-decisions train split with `systemone rlcd train` (LoRA, [RLCD.md](RLCD.md)), so like Laya fine-tuned they are not zero-shot.
-Measured on the same NVFP4 server as adapters; in that run the base model took 124 ms and 66 req/s, so LoRA costs about 40 ms per case and 15% throughput.
-Fine-tuning leaves the model nearly calibrated (fitted T ≈ 1), which is why the ECE stays around 0.15, and costs 3–4 points of AG News.
+² Fine-tuned on the typed-decisions train split with `systemone rlcd train` (LoRA, RLCD objective), so like Laya fine-tuned they are not zero-shot.

 ³ Hosted, through OpenRouter's chat API with the default per-question read (see [OpenRouter](#openrouter)); latency is mostly the network hop and the provider's queue.